-Canon 5D Mark IV versus Sony RX10 IV
+Canon 5D Mark IV vs Sony RX10 IV

-The Canon EOS 5D Mark IV and the Sony Cyber-shot DSC-RX10 IV are two digital cameras that were announced, respectively, in August 2016 and September 2017.
+The Canon EOS 5D Mark IV and the Sony Cyber-shot DSC-RX10 IV are two digital cameras that were revealed to the public, respectively, in August 2016 and September 2017.
 The 5D Mark IV is a DSLR, while the RX10 IV is a fixed lens compact.
-The cameras are based on a full frame (5D Mark IV) and an one-inch sensor.
-The Canon has a resolution of 30.1 megapixel, whereas the Sony provides 20 MP.
+The cameras are based on a full frame (5D Mark IV) and an one-inch (RX10 IV) sensor.
+The Canon has a resolution of 30.1 megapixels, whereas the Sony provides 20 MP.
 Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon 5D Mark IV and the Sony RX10 IV is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 5D Mark IV – represents 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 IV is notably smaller (29 percent) than the Canon 5D Mark IV.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.